Post

 Atom Bombing

-Atom bombing is a process injection technique that allows an attacker to inject malicious code into a target process without being detected by traditional security measures.
-By manipulating the Atom table in Windows, the attacker can bypass security mechanisms and execute their code, posing a significant threat to system integrity and data confidentiality.
+Atom Bombing is a process injection technique that enables an attacker to inject malicious code into a target process while evading traditional security measures.
+By manipulating the Windows Atom table, the attacker can bypass security controls and execute arbitrary code, posing a serious threat to system integrity and data confidentiality.

 • CreateToolhelp32Snapshot